-The enterprise architect ensures that the software development team understands the big picture and how their work fits it.
+The enterprise architect ensures the software development team understands the big picture and how their work fits it.

 This can be challenging, but the new and modern enterprise architect needs to be business outcome-driven.
-Simply put, the main outcome he/she needs to look for is aligning the business architecture (objectives, regulations, capability planning, strategy, value stream mapping) to the IT architecture and portfolios.
+Simply put, the primary outcome he/she needs to look for is aligning the business architecture (objectives, regulations, capability planning, strategy, value stream mapping) to the IT architecture and portfolios.

 Understanding how the company's architecture works today and whether it will support the business objectives is key, especially for Agile developments to be successful.